CUERPOS SANOS, MENTES SANAS

 In 2018, lead artist Andreína in partnership with two Mission District organizations, Dance Mission Theater and La Colectiva de Mujeres de San Francisco, started a unique arts and wellness program for immigrant women domestic workers called Healthy Bodies, Healthy Minds.
 Now the program has expanded its reach by serving BIPOC and working class communities in San Francisco, the Bay Area, and beyond.
 Our mission is to uplift the voices of immigrant people, people of color, women and low wage workers through self-care practices such as yoga, stress management, creative arts, and leadership development.
 Our commitment is to make healing and creative arts accessible to communities most affected by social injustices.

 In the last 4 years, Healthy Bodies, Healthy Minds has reached more than 800+ workers through engagement in dance, theater, music, yoga practice, and political advocacy.
-Our classes are facilitated through an equity lens by valuing the unique and collective experiences of our participants, supporting their presence in public policies and investment, helping claim artistic and public spaces, and using organizing tools such as popular education to place the voices of workers at front-center.
+Our classes and projects are facilitated through an equity lens by valuing the unique and collective experiences of our participants, supporting their presence in public policies and investment, helping claim artistic and public spaces, and using organizing tools such as popular education to place the voices of workers at front-center.

-Free and donations-based Integral Yoga classes in Spanish and English
+Donation-based Integral Yoga classes in Spanish and English

 Fridays from 4:30-6pm PST at San Francisco Integral Yoga, 770 Dolores Street, San Francisco, CA